 B23.
-Prior to carrying out any development that could directly or indirectly impact the biodiversity values requiring offset, the Applicant must retire biodiversity credits of a number and class specified in Table 1 and 2 of Appendix 5, unless the Planning Secretary agrees otherwise.
+Prior to carrying out any development that could directly or indirectly impact the biodiversity values requiring offset, the Applicant must retire biodiversity credits of a number and class specified in Table 1 and 2 of Appendix 5, unless the Planning Secretary is satisfied that impacts have been further minimised so as to require fewer offsets to be retiredagrees etherwise.